 - Potatoes - Use Yukon Gold, or substitute with russet, Carola, Red Bliss, Katadhin, or Inca Gold potatoes instead.
 You can omit the potatoes entirely for this Warm Brussels Sprout Salad with Lentils.

 - Lentils - French or Puy lentils are small, dark green lentils that get perfectly crispy in the oven.
-Substitute with any variety of green or brown lentil as needed.
+Substitute with any variety of green or brown lentils as needed.

 - Nutritional yeast - This ingredient is optional but highly recommended.
 It has a unique savory flavor that resembles cheese, making it a great vegan alternative for adding a cheesy flavor to the potatoes.
 Its strong flavor is comparable to Parmesan cheese, without the fat or dairy.